uthcode/learntosolveit/source/resume.rst

         Programmer willing to tackle hard problems and design beautiful solutions.
 I like to design and implement solutions which are useful and make our lives easy.
+I look forward to work in Engineering roles with organizations which has strong Engineering focus.

 .. topic:: SKILLS AND TECHNICAL PROFICIENCY

         * **Python Core Developer** - Active contributer to the Python Programming Language.
         * Programming Laguages Known - **Python, C++, C, Perl**
+        * Web Development **Pylons, Javascript, jQuery**
+        * Database Systems **SQL, SQLAlchemy**
         * Revision Control Systems - **CVS, SVN, Perforce, git and Mercurial**
         * Profeciency in writing **System Software using C++ for Linux and Windows.**
         * Expertise in **Internet Programming, Cloud Computing and Distributed Systems.**